Large deviations for out of equilibrium correlations in the symmetric simple exclusion process: Main ingredient: the entropic estimate

 \subsubsection{Higher-order correlations}

-In this section, we again assume that $g=g_h$ solves the main equation~\eqref{eq_main_equation}, and we estimate the third order term $(N^2L^*_h{\bf 1})_{\text{order 3}}$ in the development~\eqref{eq_L_star_bulk_new_0} of the exponentials making up the adjoint in the bulk, as well as three-point and four-point correlations arising in~\eqref{eq_second_line_L_star_bulk}. \\
+In this section, we again assume that $g=g_h$ solves the main equation~\eqref{eq_main_equation}, and we estimate the third order term $(N^2L^*_h{\bf 1})_{\text{order 3}}$ in the development~\eqref{eq_L_star_bulk_new_0} of the exponentials making up the adjoint in the bulk, as well as three-point and four-point correlations arising in~\eqref{eq_second_line_L_star_bulk}.
+The choice $g=g_h$ is not necessary here: higher-order correlations behave similarly under all measures $\nu^N_{g}$ with suitable $g$.
+We keep $g=g_h$ to avoid confusions.\\

 Consider first $(N^2L^*_h{\bf 1})_{\text{order 3}}$, which by~\eqref{eq_L_star_bulk_new_0} reads:

 For $i<N-1$, write $\eta_{i+1}-\eta_i = \bar\eta_{i+1}-\bar\eta_i + N^{-1}\partial^N\bar\rho_i$ as before, and recall from~\eqref{eq_C_g_C_h_bounded} that $C^{h-2g_h}_\cdot$, $C_\cdot^h$ are bounded with $N$.
 As a result: